-In 1922, Pathé in Paris first introduced a small film format designed for home use: 9.5mm security film.
-A package was offered, entitled Le Cinéma chez soi (The Home Cinema), which included the small Pathé-Baby hand-cranked projector and an extensive selection of films to rent or buy.
-In 1923, the accompanying hand-cranked pocket-sized camera followed.
-This appearance marks the cornerstone of autonomous filmmaking - be it to capture the growing up of his children and everyday life or to use the moving image as a mouthpiece for his own messages as an artistic or documentary amateur.
+This appearance marks the foundation for autonomous filmmaking - be it to capture the growth of his children and everyday life or to use the moving image artistically or documentaryly as a mouthpiece for his own messages as an amateur.

 The year 1922.
 Under the title Le Cinéma chez soi (The cinema for the home), the Pathé brothers presented the first home cinema and a new film format in Paris in December 1922, called: Pathé Baby.
 9.5mm security film was presented, an affordable, handy, narrow film format designed for home use.